 -------------------

-Established, Wooded Lakeside Community in Northern Georgia Boasts a Marina, RV Parking and Single Family Homes Snuggled in the Woods
+Lush Lakeside Community in Northern Georgia Boasts a Marina, RV Parking and Single Family Homes Snuggled in the Woods

 Constructed on the shores of pretty Lake Nottely in rolling northern Georgia, Lakeside Village is six miles outside of Blairsville.
 It dates from the 1980s and 1990s and has a slight summer camp feeling about it.
+It is worth noting that parts of Blairsville flooded during Hurricane Helene in September, 2024.

 The 100 single family homes are snuggled in the woods and range from just over 1,100 square feet to almost 3,000 square feet.
 The properties are single story and have two to three bedrooms with an attached one to two car garage.
 Lakefront views, large patios, and expansive lots are common.
 Some homes have a boat slip.
 Upgrades include granite countertops, glassed-in sunrooms, and tiled baths.
 All homes are on a septic system.